larryknaebelobsidian/kingdom/Thyatira.md

 - Judge will throw those who commit adultery with her into great tribulation, unless they repent
 - Judge will kill her children with pestilence and all churches will know that I am He who searches the minds and hearts
 - Judge will give to each one of you according to your deeds
-- The others in the church of Thyatira who do not hold this teaching - no penalty for you

 ### Call to Action
+- The others in the church of Thyatira who do not hold this teaching - no burden on you
 - what you have hold fast till I come

 ### The Reward
 He who overcomes and keeps my deeds until the end
 	- Judge will give authority over the nations to rule them with a rod of iron
 	- Judge will give him the morning star

+He who has a ear, let him hear what the Spirit says to the churches